jgm/yst/README.markdown

 - `$sitetitle$`:   the site title from `config.yaml`
 - `$pagetitle$`:   the page title as defined in `index.yaml`

+### Previewing a site

+If you use only relative URLs in your site, you can preview it by opening any of the HTML files in site in your web browser.
+If you use absolute links, this won't work, but you can use Jinjing Wang's simple static web server `maid`:

+    cabal update
+    cabal install maid

+To use maid to preview your site, just change to the site directory and start `maid`:

+    cd site
+    maid

+The site will appear at <http://localhost:3000>.
+If you want to serve it at another port, just pass the port number as an argument to `maid`:

+    maid 5999

 [string template]: http://www.stringtemplate.org/
 [YAML]: http://www.yaml.org/